orta/relay/website/spec/Connections.md

 # Connection Types

-Any type whose name ends in "Connection" is considered by Relay to be a *Connection Type*.
+Any type whose name ends in "Connection" is considered by this spec to be a *Connection Type*.
 Connection types must be an "Object" as defined in the "Type System" section of the GraphQL Specification.